xuejianyong/archive_of_the_thesis/README.md

 # Archive of the works in my PhD thesis
-# This archieve includes all of my works in my PhD thesis.

 The folder of articles presents all the papers that I have published in my PhD period.